ThatNerdyPikachu/dOPUS/README.md

 ## Installation
 * Place dOPUS.nro in /switch folder on your sd card.
 * Requires `sdmc:/keys.dat` in order to extract/install XCI files.
-Keys can be extracted using kezplez (https://github.com/tesnos/kezplez-nx/tree/v1.0)
+Keys can be extracted using tesnos' kezplez (https://github.com/tesnos/kezplez-nx/tree/v1.0) or shchmue's fork of kezplez (https://github.com/shchmue/kezplez-nx/releases).
+Hers supports the fuses and TSEC being dumped in multiple locations as well as also supporting firmware 6.0.

 ## Usage
 * Launch dOPUS via hbmenu.